ALL

 What is illegal gambling?

-Illegal gambling is gambling that happens outside of the government regulations.
-Placing a bet with a bookie on a professional sporting event is an example.
-A bookie is someone who accepts large bets from different people but isn't licensed or part of a regulated gambling business.
+Illegal gambling is gambling that occurs outside of the government regulations.
+For example, placing a bet with someone who isn't licensed or part of a regulated gambling business (a bookie).
 Underage gambling is also illegal.
+In Alberta this is someone younger than 18 years participating in the activity.

 Why do people gamble?